sravanktest/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-This repository holds the assignment & projects of Practical Machine Learning course on Coursera.
+This repository holds code and documents for the project of Practical Machine Learning course on Coursera.